Alf-Inge Haaland: Rosseland

 Haaland came out of retirement after eight years, to play for the Bryne-based club Rosseland in the Norwegian Third Division in August 2011.
-He retired for the final time in 2013.
+He retired again in 2013.

 International career

 Haaland made his debut for Norway in a friendly match against Costa Rica in January 1994.
 He was later named in Norway's squad for the 1994 FIFA World Cup where he played the matches against Mexico and Italy.
 Haaland was capped a total of 34 times, with his last international appearance against Bulgaria in April 2001.
-Haaland is – along with Hallvar Thoresen, Dan Eggen, Espen Baardsen, Hans Herman Henriksen and Joshua King – among the few players to have played for the Norwegian national team without ever playing in the domestic top division.
+Along with Hallvar Thoresen, Dan Eggen, Espen Baardsen, Hans Herman Henriksen, Oscar Bobb and Joshua King, Haaland is among the few players to have played for the Norway national team without ever playing in the domestic top division.

 Personal life

 Haaland met Gry Marita Braut, an accomplished Norwegian heptathlon athlete, in the mid-1990s while he was in England playing for Nottingham Forest.
 They were married and had three children, a daughter Gabrielle, and two sons, Astor and Erling.
-Astor is a finance student at the BI Norwegian Business School, Gabrielle is a medical associate, while Erling became a professional footballer like his father.
+Erling became a professional footballer like his father.
 Erling plays for Manchester City, a club which Alfie also played for.
 Alfie's nephew, Albert Tjåland, is also a professional footballer, a striker who last played for Molde.

 After his divorce from Gry Marita Braut, Haaland married Anita Strømsvol and they have two daughters.

+During his playing career, his surname was spelled as both Håland and Haaland.
+His first name was Alf-Inge and he came to be nicknamed "Alfie".
+He changed his name to Alfie Haaland in 2016 so his name would work better internationally.

+Like his father and grandfather, Haaland was an Arsenal supporter, attending the 2000 UEFA Cup final while still playing for Leeds United.

+In 2026, Erling and Alfie donated a 1594 Snorri Sturluson chronicle to the library in Time Municipality in the region of Jæren.
+They paid the Norwegian record sum of 1.3 million Norwegian kroner ($133,636) for the book, stating that the volume could be put on display so that local inhabitants could read about their history.